BETD 2024: Omani Delegation Accompanied by H2-diplo

 From March 18th to 20th, 2024, the 10th Berlin Energy Transition Dialogue (BETD) took place, with the Minister of Energy and Minerals of the Sultanate of Oman, Salim al Aufi, attending numerous sessions and holding a bilateral meeting with German Minister Dr. Robert Habeck of the Federal Ministry for Economic Affairs and Climate Action (BMWK).
 The Omani minister was accompanied by a delegation of key public stakeholders from Oman.
 They used the opportunity to visit multiple cities across Germany on a working trip to engage with German stakeholders.
 The trip was jointly organized by the Omani and German embassies, supported by H2-Diplo, AHK Oman, and Guidehouse.

 Oman’s Minister of Energy and Minerals, Salim Al Aufi, along with a high-level delegation, participated in the tenth-anniversary Berlin Energy Transition Dialogue (BETD) conference.
 The delegation sought to deepen their understanding of the future German off-take market and meet technology providers.
-The German Embassy, H2-Diplo, AHK, and Guidehouse (on behalf of the BMWK), collaborated to organize a study trip, enabling the delegation to engage with a wide range of stakeholders.
+The German Embassy, H2-diplo, AHK, and Guidehouse (on behalf of the BMWK), collaborated to organize a study trip, enabling the delegation to engage with a wide range of stakeholders.

 Accompanying the minister were Dr. Firas Al-Abduwani from the Ministry of Energy and Minerals, Eng.
 Abdulaziz Al Shidhani (Managing Director at Hydrom), and Najla Al Jamali (CEO of OQ Alternative Energy).